Honey bee starvation: Food scarcity

 Over-harvesting of honey (and the lack of supplemental feeding) is the foremost cause for scarcity.
 Bees are not left with enough of a honey store.
-Weather changes and extremes, available food reserve and presence of brood are factors that influence the speed at which food store depletes.
+Weather changes and extremes, available food reserve and presence of brood are factors that influence the speed at which food stores deplete.
 It could just take a day or two of food scarcity to kill an entire hive.

 Weather

 In the winter, honey bees cluster around the queen and brood to keep them warm.
 It is believed that an outer layer of bees called mantle bees keep the cluster packed and warm.
 Also an inner layer of worker bees move around and shiver to produce warmth.
 Even if food is available in a far corner of the hive or in another frame, it may be too cold for the bees to leave the cluster to reach the food.
 This leads to starvation and death.

 Early spring can be misleading in terms of knowing honey level in hive.
 A couple of cold nights in spring can prevent the bees from foraging and beekeepers may not realise if the bees have been able to store enough to get through those days.
 Throughout spring, colonies are likely to become densely populated.

-In summer, a huge amount of honey is necessary for the big population of bees.
+In summer, an amount of honey is necessary for the big population of bees.
 Rainy days can wash out nectar and pollen from flowers and hungry bees may run out of food.

 In the fall, sudden drops in temperature are the major reasons for starvation.